mindplay-dk/unbox/README.md

 Unbox is a [fast](#benchmark), simple, [opinionated](#opinionated) dependency injection container, with a gentle learning curve.

+To upgrade from an older version, please see the [upgrade guide](UPGRADING.md).

 ## Installation

 With Composer: `require mindplay/unbox`